AlineAbboud/FedPSO_MLP/README.md

 # Running the experiments
 The baseline experiment trains the model in the conventional way.

-To run the baseline experiment with MNIST on MLP using CPU:<br>
+To run the baseline experiment on FedPSO-MLP using CPU:<br>
 <pre><b> &nbsp; python ./FedPSO_MLP.py </b> </pre>

 # Citation